Coolpig9/avr-pico-programmer-/README.md

 #### Using AVR pico Programing Client Method

+if its your first time runing this, first use `npm install` in terminal or cmd to install depencies

+run by doing:
+`node program.js`

 - The tool is designed so that you can program firmware using a serial port client, (like the one in the client folder)
 - The client has a couple of flags that you can take advantage of:
   - -i PATH/TO/FIRM       | set the input firmware